mbmontana785/NFL_Daily_Fantasy_Model/README.md

 Models predict fantasy points for defense, quarterbacks, and flex positions (running backs, wide receivers, tight ends) on FanDuel and DraftKings.
 Interactive interface in **Streamlit** with Python **PuLP** library used for lineup optimization based on constraints such as salary cap and position requirements.

 # Performance Update
+This visualization compares the 2024 (blue) and 2025 (orange) model performances to the performances on the test data.

 ![Performance Update](Performance_Update_2025.png)

 ## Model Performance